-Resin Pooling in Chinese Quartz Countertops
+Avoid Chinese Quartz Countertops

 Cambria Quartz, a family owned, Minnesota based company, has started a huge lawsuit against China involving both the International and Federal Trade Commissions.
 China’s illegal dumping of Chinese Quartz into America’s Free Market has disrupted American Quartz Brands, in amounts in excess of $1.2 billion.

 Since consumers are always looking for the best price and value, big brands and companies undercut the farmers, workers, and producers in order to make a cost-effective product to sell to the mass market.
 In this case, the Chinese Government issued subsidies to Chinese Quartz slab producers in an effort to destroy the domestic quartz slab market.
 As a result, Chinese Quartz slabs were imported into the United States at a price below the cost to manufacture the same slabs in America.
 This created an unfair advantage and unfairly traded goods in the American Market, ultimately hurting the American worker.